 Personally, I am a big fan of homemade bread, bread crumbs because we bake our own bread around these parts.
 And I make it my personal mission in life to not waste food.
 Since I know what is in my homemade bread, I automatically know what is in the bread crumbs I make.
 Plus they are really simple to make, simply grind up some bread, a food processor works best for this, and let them dry.

 Sometimes when I have a lot of bread to make into crumbs, I will use the oven for a little added help in the drying process.
-Be sure to not overload your pan, you want the crumbs in a thin layer, for even drying.
+Be sure to not overload your pan(s), because you want the crumbs in a thin layer, for even drying.
 Use more pans as needed, rather than overloading one pan.

 You will use bread crumbs in so many different recipes, we certainly do!